Did Emergency Department Provider Fatigue Contribute to This Patient’s Death?

 The claimant alleged that failure to diagnose and treat bacterial pneumonia led directly to the patient’s death.

-Multiple factors in this case were difficult to defend: failure to order a chest x-ray and a CBC, failure to obtain additional vital signs or consider the patient’s complete medical history (including recent treatment for exposure to tuberculosis), and his long wait for an examination lasting less than 10 minutes.
+Multiple factors in this case were difficult to defend: failure to order a chest x-ray and a CBC, failure to obtain additional vital signs or consider the patient’s complete medical history (including recent treatment for exposure to tuberculosis), and the long wait for an examination lasting less than 10 minutes.

-- Develop a teamwork environment in which team members practice situation monitoring of their own ability to function effectively and monitor other team members for signs of fatigue or stress.
+- Develop a teamwork environment in which team members practice situation monitoring of their ability to function effectively and monitor other team members for signs of fatigue or stress.